HomeRenewable EnergyWhich Countries Invest the Most In Renewable Energy? 10 Worth Knowing

 Kenya

 Kenya is investing heavily in geothermal energy.
 This is a take on renewables that a lot of more developed areas can’t do.
 Since the country is so close to the western edge of the East African Rift, it has plenty of opportunities to use it.
-In 2015, they were already generating more than half of their energy from geothermal power.
+As of 2024, geothermal accounts for approximately 43–47% of Kenya’s electricity generation, the highest share of any country in the world for this source, with overall renewables covering around 90% of the country’s power supply.

 South Africa

 South Africa has a lot of potential when it comes to solar power.
-However, the country is also facing a water crisis that has driven down some concern for renewables.
-Even with its problems, the country is still making strides toward renewables.
-The country doesn’t need any additional coal or nuclear power so that it can shift its focus to solar and wind.
-It recently signed a $4.7 billion deal to increase its renewable energy capacity, a move that will begin the process of building 27 new wind and solar plants.
+The country is still making strides toward renewables.
+The country doesn’t need any additional coal or nuclear power to shift its focus to solar and wind.
+It recently signed a $4.7 billion deal to increase its renewable energy capacity, a move that will begin construction of 27 new wind and solar plants.
+The REIPPPP program has catalyzed over $16 billion in investment since 2012 and 13.5 GW of installed renewable capacity as of late 2024.

 Sweden

 The renewable energy sector encompassed over half of Sweden’s GDP in 2016.
+Today, renewables account for around 70–75% of Sweden’s electricity generation.
 A large portion of that comes from hydroelectric power, with nuclear power close behind.
-However, the country is dedicated to reducing its dependence on nuclear power and transitioning entirely over to renewables by 2040.
+However, the country is dedicated to transitioning entirely to renewables by 2040, though the current government has reversed earlier plans to phase out nuclear and is now exploring new nuclear capacity alongside renewables.

 Denmark

-Denmark isn’t just one of the happiest countries in the world— it’s also one of the greenest.44 percent of its energy came from wind power in 2017, up from 18 percent in 2005.
+Denmark isn’t just one of the happiest countries in the world; it’s also one of the greenest.
+54% of its energy came from wind power in 2024.
 It’s updated its turbines and energy grid so it can use wind energy as efficiently as possible.

 These are just some of the countries that are making huge strides toward green technology.
 These have made some of the biggest, and many of them have only touched on their potential.
 In another decade, we’re sure to see some amazing changes take place.
 One winner of the green revolution can help save us all.